Buy In These 4 Top Markets For Upside And Residency

-Portugal’s Golden Visa program is one of the best residency programs in Europe.
-It offers many options for obtaining an investor’s visa in Portugal, including through an investment in real estate—the starting minimum is 280,000 euros (or US$330,460).
-As a legal resident, you have access to local public schools and health care.
+Portugal’s Golden Visa program is one of the best residency options in Europe.
+It offers many options for obtaining an investor’s visa in Portugal, including through an investment in real estate—the starting minimum is 280,000 euros (or US$333,666).
+As a legal resident, you have free access to local public schools and health care.

 Under Portugal’s Golden Visa program, you become eligible for Portuguese citizenship after five years of residency, and you can include family members as part of your citizenship application.
 When you qualify for citizenship in Portugal, you also gain the right to work and live in all 26 European countries in the Schengen Area.

-For a 250,000-euro investment in real estate (that’s around US$292,000 at today’s exchange), non-EU citizens and their families can get residency of Greece.
+For a 250,000-euro investment in real estate (that’s around US$297,880 at today’s exchange rate), non-EU citizens and their families can get residency of Greece.
 The visa covers children up to 21 years of age and is granted for five years.
 After that, it’s renewable every five years as long as you hold the property.

 There’s no minimum time you need to spend in Greece to maintain your residency status—you need only show up for visa renewal (again, once every five years).
 And your 250,000-euro investment can be split over multiple properties.

 Hands down, the lowest cost of entry among our top picks.
-To acquire residency of Ecuador through a property purchase, you need to invest 80 times the minimum monthly salary.
-This changes annually, but figure around US$32,000 at the current exchange.
+To acquire residency in Ecuador through a property purchase, you need to invest 80 times the minimum monthly salary.
+This changes annually, but figure around US$32,000.

 The downside to Ecuador is that you can’t be out of the country for more than 90 days either of the first two years after you’ve obtained residency… meaning this isn’t an ideal option for a backup plan but is appealing if you’d like to live in Ecuador.